openSUSE/libstorage-ng/doc/yast-storage-requirements.md

    * mount
    * unmount

-A file system can be located in a disk partition, in whole disk, on an MD array, on a logical volume
+Local file system can be located in a disk partition, in whole disk, on an MD array, on a logical volume

 ## Bootloader Constraints